Mission / Purpose

-Carroll County was formed in 1837 it's boundaries created from Baltimore and Frederick Counties.
+Carroll County was formed in 1837.
+Its boundaries were created from Baltimore and Frederick Counties.
+The county

-It is an area rich in history and stories of families starting a new beginning.
+area is rich in history and stories of families starting a new beginning.
 When the first settlers left the Atlantic Coast and the shorelines of the Chesapeake Bay heading west, past the first fault drop in the streams and rivers flowing from the mountains to the coast they found rich farmland and quick running streams to power mills before the Appalachian Mountains.
-It was here that many families had their first start in a wild frontier and it is from here that families would begin to migrate further west to the Ohio River Valley and southward towards Tennessee and Kentucky.
+Many families had their first start here and some families would begin to migrate further west to the Ohio River Valley and southward towards Tennessee and Kentucky.

-Here on these pages the volunteers of the Carroll County Genealogical Society will strive to create the story of the many families who lived here, their history, their struggles and the records of their lives left behind for today's generations to recover and learn.
+The volunteers of the Carroll County Genealogical Society share the stories of the many families who lived here, their history, their struggles and the records of their lives left behind for today's generations to recover and learn.
 Genealogy is just one facet in telling the history of our land and of our Nation.
 So as history intertwines with your family, rediscover your past and gain an understanding of how you reached your place in history today.

 CCGS Early History (35th Anniversary Banquet Program)

 The 35th Anniversary Banquet Program can be found here: June 12, 2016.
 It provides insight into the early history of CCGS.